 TL;DR (too long, didn’t read)

 Investing time in asking your prospective employer questions about wellbeing, professional development, and mentorship programs can be the difference in accelerating your career, or staying stagnant within your next role.
-Ask your future employer what wellbeing programs they have in place, how they will help you with your professional development, and whether they have mentors available to assist you.
+Ask your future employer interview questions about what wellbeing programs they have in place, how they will help you with your professional development, and whether they have mentors available to assist you.